n8n-io/n8n-docs/docs/insight2/actions/actions/index.md

 # Adding actions

-Insight supports several actions that can be invoked as the handler for any `event` that is triggered in an application.
+Insight² supports several actions that can be invoked as the handler for any `event` that is triggered in an application.

 ## To add actions